papajessie/swcpy/docs/translate.md

     trp_desc_EmpireATMPHalfSkinSample 'This walker has been outfitted with enhanced munition firing systems, capable of delivering heavier and more explosive payloads.
 These modifications are built around existing systems, visibly altering the appearance of this AT-MP.' trp_desc_EmpireATSTHalfSkinSample 'This walker has been outfitted with enhanced power couplings and sub-systems, allowing its weapons to fire high power blasts at a faster than normal rate.
 The modifications needed for this performance are built around existing systems, visibly altering the appearance of this AT-ST.' trp_desc_EmpireAlphaVehicle 'The Multi-Troop Transport was a heavily armored vehicle used during the Clone Wars.
 Mercenary Dowutin have salvaged and converted them to serve their needs.
-Periodically in battle, a [c][FFC25B]Dowutin Hunter[-][/c] will emerge from the vehicle and join the battle. [c][FFC25B]Research higher levels of this vehicle to make Dowutin Hunters appear more often.[-][/c]' trp_desc_EmpireBrute 'With uncanny strength and a taste for havoc, this Dowutin mercenary specializes in bringing enemies to their knees.
+Periodically in battle, a [c][FFC25B]Dowutin Hunter[-][/c] will emerge from the vehicle and join the battle. [c][FFC25B]Research higher levels of this vehicle to make Dowutin Hunters appear more often.[-][/c]' trp_desc_EmpireBetaTroop 'A mercenary mounted atop a powerful Orbak.
+Targeting Barracks, Factories and Cantinas, they close in quickly and devastate anything caught in the blast of their SX-21 Scatter Blaster.' trp_desc_EmpireBetaTroopEqp 'Riding a hardier breed of Orbak and equipped with more powerful ordanance, the Elite Orbak Marauder takes to the battlefield with increased health and damage.' trp_desc_EmpireBetaTroopSample 'Riding a hardier breed of Orbak and equipped with more powerful ordanance, the Elite Orbak Marauder takes to the battlefield with increased health and damage.' trp_desc_EmpireBrute 'With uncanny strength and a taste for havoc, this Dowutin mercenary specializes in bringing enemies to their knees.
 He carries a grip of thermal detonators and a modified starfighter blaster to ensure that the job gets done.\n[CC3366]Flushing Frag: Upon deploy, seeks to clear the field of troops and vehicles with his thermal detonators.[-]' trp_desc_EmpireChicken 'The AT-DT Walker moves slowly under the weight of its main cannon.
 It fires a massive shot that explodes on impact, dealing area damage and cutting down lighter targets.
 Only lightly armored, this unit is vulnerable to anti-vehicle weapons.' trp_desc_EmpireDemoDroid 'This mine-laying droid has been programmed to ignore turrets and resources, deploying explosive charges point-blank against soft targets such as the Squad Center, Barracks, and Armory.
 Special armor protects the droid from its own attack, but it is still vulnerable to enemy fire.'